The Long Discourses

 Doesn’t know how suffering arises,

-Again, they don’t know place whence
+Again, they don’t know the place whence

 Suffering can be brought to an end.